 Ministry partners and service projects right here in our community where you can serve and make a difference!

 Horizons Soup Kitchen: Madison Park provides volunteers the 1st, 2nd, 3rd, and 5th Tuesdays of the month to serve at the soup kitchen.
-There are now three shifts to volunteer.
-9am-11:00am is set-up, 11:00am – 1:00pm is serving, & 1:00pm – 3:00pm is clean-up.
 If you are interested in serving, contact Scott Bates.

 Quincy Teen Reach: Quincy Teen Reach is an after school program where students can learn, grow and develop.
 Volunteers are needed to help mentor, tutor, build relationships, serve supper and have fun with the students.
 Teen Reach meets after school until 6pm at the Frederick Ball Center, 815 Elm St. If you are interested in serving, contact Dennis Williams (217-740-6643) at Quincy Teen Reach.

-GAP – God’s Acts Performed: GAP is a group of men that come together to serve families.
-GAP exists to support elderly couples, widows and single moms by doing yard work, home maintenance and other tasks that they may be unable to tackle on their own.
-If you would like to serve in GAP, contact Scott Bates.
-If you have a task for GAP please fill out the information at this link.
+Projects Ministry: Projects is a group of men that come together to serve families.
+Projects exists to support elderly couples, widows and single moms by doing yard work, home maintenance and other tasks that they may be unable to tackle on their own.
+If you would like to serve in the Projects Ministry, register here, or contact Scott Bates.
+If you have a task for the Projects Ministry, register that here.

 Unmet Needs: We are one of the faith based organizations represented at the Quincy Area Partnership for Unmet Needs.
 This is a group of about 16 churches and 18 social services that get together every 2 weeks.
 The social services bring cases (families) to the group who need help but have fallen through the cracks.
 The churches have an opportunity to financially support any needs that are deemed appropriate.
 It is one of the ways we do benevolence for those outside of our congregation.